 Hilltop Football Club is based in Stonebridge and was founded in 2005.
 The club is currently a member of the Combined Counties League Premier Division and ground share with Hillingdon Borough at the Middlesex Stadium.

 The club was named after a road in Stonebridge called Hilltop Avenue, where most of the players lived at the time when the club was formed.

-In 2007 the club joined Division Three of the Middlesex County League.
-On the first attempt, the club got promoted to the second division.
-After 2 seasons playing in the Division Two of the Middlesex County League the club left the league.
+In 2007, Hilltop joined Division Three of the Middlesex County League and gained promotion to the second division at the first attempt.
+Then, after just two seasons of playing in Division Two, the club left the league.